Changhua–Kaohsiung Viaduct

-The Changhua–Kaohsiung Viaduct (彰化－高雄高架橋) is the world's second longest bridge.
-The bridge acts as a viaduct for part of the railway line of the Taiwan High Speed Rail network.
+The Changhua–Kaohsiung Viaduct (彰化－高雄高架橋) is the world's second longest bridge spanning 157.317 km (97.752 mi) The bridge acts as an overland viaduct for part of the railway line of the Taiwan High Speed Rail network.
 Over 200 million passengers had been carried over it by December 2012.

 Location

 The viaduct starts in Baguashan (八卦山) in Changhua County and ends in Zuoying in Kaohsiung.

-Changhua, Yunlin, Chiayi, and Tainan stations are Iocated on this viaduct.
+Changhua, Yunlin, Chiayi, and Tainan stations are located on this viaduct.

 Design

 Completed in 2004, the bridge is 157.317 km in length.
 The railway is built across a vast series of viaducts, as they were designed to be earthquake resistant to allow for trains to stop safely during a seismic event and for repairable damage following a maximum design earthquake.
 Bridges built over known fault lines were designed to survive fault movements without catastrophic damage.